lewishowles/components/src/components/form/form-fieldset/form-fieldset.md

 Additional classes to pass to the inner form-layout, merged via `cn` to resolve Tailwind conflicts.
 Useful for overriding the default gap.

+## Compact density

+When `form-fieldset` is inside a `<form-wrapper compact>`, the heading size and the header block spacing reduce.
+A `titleClasses` override always wins.

 ## Styling hooks

 | Attribute                        | Element | Notes                          |